Documentation

 Typical bridge flows (start multipart upload, finalize, list transfers) enforce authentication, RBAC (e.g. transfer-related roles), and org/tenancy.
 They do not evaluate folder/file policy on a Drive object id, because no Drive object exists yet for that upload.

-Sharing a transfer by email (sending the public download flow to a recipient) is still a bridge-level action: it is gated by the same layers as other bridge transfer APIs (including sender match when a sender is recorded), not by SHARE_LINK_CREATE on a Drive file.
-Drive file share (tokenized link to a file in a project) is a separate flow and does use object-scoped policy on the file.
+Sharing a transfer by email (sending the public download flow to a recipient) is a bridge-level action.
+Besides authentication, RBAC, org/tenancy, and sender match when a sender is stored, the product can evaluate bridge policy: the engine merges policies attached at organization scope (including the seeded bridge default policy) with policies attached directly to the identity, and checks the TRANSFER_SHARE action.
+That is not the same as DRIVE_SHARE on a Drive file object.
+Drive file share (tokenized link to a file in a project) is a separate flow and uses object-scoped policy on the file.

 Drive: objects, folders, and policies